bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `getElementsByTagName(qualifiedName)` method steps are to return the [list of elements with qualified name qualifiedName](https://dom.spec.whatwg.org/#concept-getelementsbytagname) for [this](https://webidl.spec.whatwg.org/#this).

-[Element/getElementsByTagNameNS](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagNameNS "The Element.getElementsByTagNameNS() method returns a live HTMLCollection of elements with the given tag name belonging to the given namespace.
-It is similar to Document.getElementsByTagNameNS, except that its search is restricted to descendants of the specified element.")
+[Element/getElementsByTagNameNS](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagNameNS 'The Element.getElementsByTagNameNS() method returns a live HTMLCollection of elements with the given tag name belonging to the given namespace.
+It is similar to Document.getElementsByTagNameNS, except that its search is restricted to descendants of the specified element.')

 In all current engines.